EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.md

-have varying energy energy carriers (products) and varying energy conversion machines (industries), meaning that PSUT matrices for different countries and years have differing row and column names.
+have varying energy energy carriers (products) and varying energy conversion machines (industries), meaning that PSUT matrices for different countries and years have differing sizes and differing row and column names.
 To get around this challenge, we created the ([matsbyname](https://github.com/MatthewHeun/matsbyname/)) package which enables matrix mathematics